vedika2609/ai_pm_developer_portfolio/README.md

 Welcome to my **AI PM Developer Portfolio** — a curated collection of hands-on projects that blend **product strategy, AI systems design, and technical execution**.

-With 11+ years in tech & product and experience building a **Generative AI Copilot and MCP server at Arcesium**, I’m now upskilling into **Agentic AI, MCPs & LLMOps**
+With 11+ years in tech & product and industry experience building a **Generative AI Copilot and MCP server at Arcesium's data platform, Aquata**, I’m now upskilling into **Agentic AI, MCPs & LLMOps**

 Each project here reflects:
 - **AI Agent Foundations** → building with LangChain, LangGraph, RAG